qbittorrent/qBittorrent/doc/en/qbittorrent-nox.1.md

 and PeX support (utorrent compatible).

-qBittorrent-nox is meant to be controlled via its feature-rich Web UI which is accessible as a default on http://localhost:8080.
-The Web UI access is secured and the default account user name is "admin" with "adminadmin" as a password.
+qBittorrent-nox is meant to be controlled via its feature-rich Web UI which is accessible by default at http://localhost:8080.
+The default WebUI administrator user name is "admin".
+If no password has been set, a temporary random password is generated and printed to the console on each startup; you should set your own password in the program preferences.

 # OPTIONS